 - Use a combination of skim-reading and in-depth reading to find your final answer.
 Skim-read the passage until you find a sentence or key-word that you think could be relevant to the answer.
 Then, read in-depth the adjacent sentences and try to collate an answer together.

 In this question, you should only be concerned with the OPINION of the author of the passage.
-We are not interested in facts, figures or data unless the author has expressed an opinion on them.
-In this question, you must pay close attention to qualifiers (see our online packages if you are unsure on what these are) and small phrases that will portray the author’s opinion.
+Your answer should not be based on facts, figures or data unless the author has expressed an opinion on them.
+In this question, you must pay close attention to qualifiers (see our online packages if you are unsure what these are on) and small phrases that will portray the author’s opinion.

 → Which of the following claims is best supported by the passage?

-In short, this question is looking for the most discussed trend mentioned by the passage – this could simply be the topic that is mentioned the greatest number of times, or it could be the topic that discussed in greatest depth.
-To put it another way, if you were to give the passage a title or heading, this title or heading would be that most discussed trend – i.e., the claim which is best supported by the passage.
+In short, this question is looking for the most discussed trend mentioned by the passage.
+This could simply be the topic that is mentioned the greatest number of times, or it could be the topic that is discussed in greatest depth.
+To put it another way, if you were to give the passage a title or heading, this title or heading would be that most discussed trend; i.e. the claim which is best supported by the passage.
 Note that this has nothing to do with the author’s opinion.

 → What conclusion can be drawn from the passage?

-This is a simple and self-explanatory question – you are looking for the overall message of the passage.
+This is a simple and self-explanatory question.
+You are looking for the overall message of the passage.
 Does the author lean for or against a specific topic?
 That is your conclusion.
-Be aware that the conclusion will not necessarily be at the end of the passage – the author may choose to mention his or her conclusion in the first sentence, and then spend the rest of the passage justifying or explaining his conclusion.
+Be aware that the conclusion will not necessarily be at the end of the passage.
+The author may choose to mention their conclusion in the first sentence and then spend the rest of the passage justifying or explaining the conclusion.

 → Which of the following statements is most/least likely to be true?